t-franz/custom_cards/README.md

-# drupal_cards
+# paragraph_cards

-Small Module to add an paragraph-type "cards".
+Small Module to add an paragraph-type "cards" for Drupal.